article banner

 fun myChristmasLetter() = christmasLetter { title = "My presents list" +"Cookie" +"Drawing kit" +"Poi set" }

 To do that, we need to define a unaryPlus operator function which is an extension on String.
 However, we also need a receiver that will let us add elements using the addItem function.
-To do that, we can use a context receiver.
+To do that, we can use a context parameter.

 context(ChristmasLetterBuilder) operator fun String.unaryPlus() { addItem(this) }

 A popular Android example of using a context receiver is defining dp size (density-independent pixels) in code.
 This is a standard way of describing width or height.
 The problem is that dp size depends on a view because it depends on display density.
-The solution is that the dp extension property might have a context receiver of View type.
+The solution is that the dp extension property might have a context parameter of View type.
 Then, such a property can quickly and conveniently be used as a part of view builders.

 context(View) val Float.dp get() = this * resources.displayMetrics.density context(View) val Int.dp get() = this.toFloat().dp